league-curriculum/Python-Level-0/assignments/local/variables/trinket.md

 16
 ```

-Variables can hold numbers, and we can add numbers, so we can add the variables to get the answer.
+Since variables can hold numbers, and we can add numbers, so we can add the variables to get the answer.

-## Math with Variables
+Try it yourself.
+But first, notice the last line, which has `assert` on it, which means,
+'complain if this is not true'.
+The assert will produce an error message if
+ your variables don't add to 15.
+Make the variables add to 15 to make the
+ `assert` happy, then try making it unhappy by making them add to any other
+ number, just to see whan an error looks like.
+We will sometimes use `assert`
+ to check if your answers are correct.

+{{ trinket("variables_int.py", width="100%", height="250", embed_type="python") | safe }}

-We can use our variables in math equations.
-We've already seen addition, but
-we can also subtract, multiply and divide.
-Multiplication and division are
+We've already seen addition, but we can also subtract, multiply and divide.
+However, multiplication and division use symbols that are a little different
-different from what you are used to:
+from what you are used to:

-* Multiplication uses "*", so ``10*5 == 50``
+* Multiplication uses "*", so `10*5 == 50`
-* Division uses "/", so ``50/5 == 10``
+* Division uses "/", so `50/5 == 10`

 For instance: